kedi1991/project-flight-sim/README.md

 - Decline

+ANIMATION CONCEPT:
+- make animation key frames with fixed seconds
+-use setInterval in the JS to add class with different animation keyframe speeds to create an illusion of acceleration

 BACKGROUD ACTIONS:
 - It's the background to move
 - Moves to the left to show plan movement forward